- November 26

 - Review the requirements for minors in theater studies, in film and media studies, and in dance/movement.

-- View the College Catalog (html) for a complete description of the TFMS majors, minors, and department course offerings.
+- View the College Catalog (pdf) for a complete description of the TFMS majors, minors, and department course offerings.